-Watching Run My Renovation you can see how comfortable Joanie is in front of the camera, which could be attributed to her time working as a model.
-Joanie was the runner-up on Season 6 of America’s Next Top Model and has traveled the world working as a fashion model.
+Trading Spaces isn’t Joanie’s first time on a home improvement show, she co-hosted a show Run My Renovation on the DIY Network and she was the runner-up on Cycle 6 of America’s Next Top Model.
 Not quite the pedigree of most licensed contractors, which is why I had to interview her.

 Keep reading to see how she followed her passion for building from the runway to renovations.